Besmillah-Azimi/weather-app/README.md

 3. Make your changes
 4. Submit a pull request with a clear summary and screenshots (if applicable)

-## License

-This project is MIT-licensed.
-Replace this with your preferred license.

 ## Credits

 - Designed and implemented with a modern React toolchain and open-source libraries.
 Thank you to the maintainers of the libraries used here.

----

-If you'd like, I can also update the code to use `VITE_OPENWEATHER_API_KEY` instead of the hard-coded key.
-Would you like me to do that now?